 Presented by the Graduate Students of the Department of Biology, Western University

 The Biology Graduate Research Forum (BGRF) is organized by the graduate students of the Department of Biology at Western University.
 The primary mandate of this event is to provide a forum for graduate students and post-doctoral fellows to showcase their research in biological sciences through poster and invited oral presentations.
 It is also the aim of this research forum to host an invited speaker who will present their current endeavours within the field of biological sciences.

-*** Reminder *** The abstract submission deadline is September 9th, 2013.
+*** Reminder *** The abstract submission deadline is Wednesday, September 3rd, 2014.

 Marla Sokolowski from the University of Toronto.

 Dr. Sokolowski's lab studies how genes and the environment interact to influence behaviour in fruit flies.
 They discovered the foraging gene which influences naturally occurring behavioural variation including the rover/sitter polymorphism.
 This gene plays a role in behaviour in many other organisms including social insects.
 Their lab is interested in the mechanistic and evolutionary basis of this genetic polymorphism.
 Two fundamental questions they seek to understand better are:

 How do genes and their proteins act in the nervous system in order to cause normal individual differences in behaviour?